isotopp/isotopp.github.io/content/posts/2019-09-27-mysql-does-disk-io.md

 ### How are other systems doing it?

-Postgres writes a WAL, which is very similar to the redo log that MySQL writes.
+Postgres writes a WAL, which is very similar to the redo-log that MySQL writes.
 The main difference is that they write out a full page whenever a page transitions from clean to dirty, and then similar to MySQL write out incremental changes for